Welcome to the world of fresh and frozen food for dogs and cats and other meat eating pets!

 What about bacteria and parasites?

 Dogs and cats are well equipped to handle uncooked meat, including chicken.
 Their saliva has antibacterial properties, they have short digestive tracts and a very acidic environment which act as colonisation deterrent.

-Due to UK/EU raw pet food legislation and farming practices, raw food has to return zero traces of salmonella.
+Due to UK/EU raw pet food legislation, raw food for pets has to return zero traces of salmonella.
 Low levels of other bacteria are allowable and your healthy dog and cat is well equipped to deal with this.
 After all, they are scavengers and hunters by nature.
 Due to modern UK farming methods and best practice, there are also measures in place for the the control of parasites and their eggs.
 However, if your dog or cat hunts and eats wild animals such as rabbit, there is a chance they will get a tapeworm.
 A testing kit will provide any detection and a decision can then be made on appropriate worming.
 Common sense prevails just the same as when handling your own meat - three days in the fridge stored at low level.
 Many people end up with a dedicated pet food freezer.
 If your pet has recently started or has finished a course of antibiotics, your pet's 'friendly bacteria' will be depleted.
 Therefore we recommend the following: switching to a uncooked diet a week after finishing the course, starting with a non-poultry protein and using a pre- and a pro-biotic which needs to contain 'dog and cat-friendly' bacteria E. faecium.